bressix/bressix/README.md

 - 👋 Hi, I'm @bressix
-- 👀 I'm interested in Linux, Cyber Security, Automation and Micro Services.
+- 👀 I'm interested in Linux, Cyber Security, Hardware hacking...
 - I'm also interested in electronics, home automation, audio (electronics and speakers box) and cars (restoration, modification and performance).
-- 🌱 I'm currently getting my LPIC-1 certification, and learning about containers, cloud and security.

 <!---
 bressix/bressix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.